Bar-tailed godwit: Food and feeding

 Their main source of food in wetlands is bristle-worms (up to 70%), supplemented by small bivalves and crustaceans.
 In wet pastures, bar-tailed godwits eat invertebrates.
-In a major staging site in the northern Yellow Sea, they continue to hunt polychaetes, but most of their food intake is the bivalve mollusc Potamocorbula laevis, which they generally swallow whole.
-The sexual dimorphism also leads to differences in foraging behaviour which enables more effective exploitation.
+In a major staging site in the northern Yellow Sea, they continue to hunt bristle-worms, but most of their food intake is the bivalve mollusc Potamocorbula laevis, which they generally swallow whole.

-Male bar-tailed godwits are smaller than females and have shorter bills.
-In a study at the Manawatū Estuary, New Zealand, shorter-billed birds (males) fed mostly on small surface prey like Potamopyrgus snails, half being snail specialists, whereas females consumed more deeply-buried prey such as worms; the birds also displayed some individual food preferences.
+Male bar-tailed godwits are smaller than females and have shorter bills, which leads to sexually dimorphic feeding strategies and differences in foraging behaviour that enables more effective exploitation.
+For example, in a study of birds at the Manawatū Estuary, shorter-billed birds (males) fed mostly on small surface prey like Potamopyrgus snails, half being snail specialists, whereas females consumed more deeply-buried prey such as worms; the birds also displayed some individual food preferences.
+In another study in the Wadden Sea, females primarily ate lugworms and ragworms while males relied almost exclusively on mud shrimps.
+This study was the first to document these godwits relying on mud shrimp.

 They are known to forage actively in the day and night.
 They will pick items on the surface while walking or probes for items in matted vegetation by inserting and twisting bills.
 In Europe, the females tend to feed in deeper water than males.
 Males that feed in deeper water are less successful than males that feed in the tide line.
 Meanwhile, females are successful at both locations.
 Birds that prey in flocks have higher prey capture than birds that prey alone.
 The individuals also capture fewer prey when there is drop in ambient temperature that slows the activity of prey.
 The degree of feeding activity depends on the tide, weather, season and the behaviour exhibited by the prey.
 In New Zealand, female L. l. baueri have a probe rate of 26.5 probes per 4 minutes period which is 1.6 times higher than that of males but the feeding success is observed to be similar in both sexes.
 The tapping technique is seen to be more useful in males than the females.